-Deaf senior citizens (does "hearing loss" sound better?) can be in many forms and levels, and if left untreated the deafness can get worse, resulting in being fully deaf.
+Seniors with hearing loss have many levels of deafness, and if left untreated the issue can get worse, resulting in being fully deaf.

 It is really important that we understand how important it is to seek help as soon as possible.
 There are some great hearing aids on the market these days, and there is nothing to be embarrassed about when wearing one.